5 ways to avoid distractions during your workday

 Staying focused in a busy work environment can be difficult, with ringing phones, an overflowing inbox of emails – not to mention the lure of a quick text or checking social media.
 So if you find yourself getting easily distracted by colleagues, conversations, your desk environment or email alerts, check out our top five tips to help minimise these distractions and stay focused.

-On first approach, large tasks appear overwhelming which can then lead to welcome interruptions and reduced productivity.
-If you split a project up into smaller tasks that require less time, you will feel like the end goal is more achievable.
+Large tasks can sometimes appear overwhelming which can then lead to welcome interruptions and reduced productivity.
+Splitting projects into smaller tasks that require less time can make the end goal feel more achievable.
 Smaller tasks are generally easier to tackle – ensuring you’re more likely to stay on track to getting the larger task completed.

 Find yourself checking social media or your favourite blogs?
 Consider investing in a distraction-free apps that are now available, such as Anti-Social or Stay Focused which can block you from specified sites for allocated periods of time.
 Also turn off notifications so they aren’t pushed through and as easily visible to your devices.